How to Boot Your Mac from a USB Drive (Complete Guide)

 Create Bootable macOS Ventura Installer

-Once you have the bootable media ready, let's proceed to the steps for booting your Mac from a USB or external drive.
+Once you have the bootable media ready, let's proceed to the steps for booting your Mac from a USB stick or external drive.

 1. Shut down your Mac.
 Save the files you're editing, then click the Apple menu > Shut Down.